 The Women in the Church (WIC) is a group that focuses on women’s involvement in the church.
 We have an active group that supports several programs in the church that help focus on passing the love of God onto others.
-Our WIC group is involved with love loaves, bereavement meals, goodie boxes for our college students away from home, gift bags for new members, just to name a few.
+Our WIC group is involved with love loaves, bereavement meals, "treat" for our college students, gift bags for new members, just to name a few.
 This group of women also studies the bible together in small groups called circles.
-We currently have 5 active circles with total membership in the group being 66 women.
-They sponsor Pastor Appreciation gifts in October, minister to shut-ins, help plan the staffing of the nursery, and hold Spring and Christmas dinners.
+They sponsor Pastor Appreciation gifts in October, minister to shut-ins, and hold Spring and Christmas dinners.

-Care Groups are small groups of 8-15 individuals who meet weekly at member’s homes to further learn about a Bible centered topic.
-Care Groups are held throughout the week so members can find a group which best fits their personal schedule.
-We currently have 9 care groups with a total of 60 participants.
+Life Groups are small groups of 8-15 individuals who meet weekly at member’s homes to further learn about a Bible centered topic.
+Life Groups are held throughout the week so members can find a group which best fits their personal schedule.

 Image Bearers is our Sunday evening program which runs in correlation with our public-school year.
 Image Bearers meets on Sunday evenings between 6:00 PM – 7:30 PM.
-Around thirty children, between the ages 3 and 11, gather together to learn more about the Lord and His will for their lives.
+Children between the ages 3 and 11 gather together to learn more about the Lord and His will for their lives.
 The children’s choir also meets during this time to learn hymns and songs of praise to share with the congregation several times a year.

 At First Presbyterian Stanley, we have a rich Youth Program that involves trips throughout the year and regular worship sessions.
 Each Sunday night from 6:00 PM – 7:30 PM, the Youth gathers at the church to sing praises to God, learn about God, and then fellowship with each other.
-Roughly 40 to 50 youth, both from the church and the community, participate in the Youth Ministry.
-Each year the youth attend a weekend retreat to learn about God, sing, and fellowship with each other through different arranged activities.
+Youth, grades 6 - 12, both from the church and the community, participate in the Youth Ministry.

 FAMILY CAMPING TRIP